Client Harvest Moon

 Our customer is a major grower and processor of fresh vegetables.
 They are a major producer of cabbages, potatoes, onions and is Australia’s largest carrot producer.
 They were an interesting lean food industry challenge, where TXM applied lean principles to an Agribusiness.

 They operate a highly automated carrot washing and packing line at their processing site.
-During harvest, 8 tonne bins of carrots are delivered to the site which must be processed and enter the cool stores within 24 hours.
+During harvest, 8 tonne bins of carrots are delivered to the site and these must be processed and enter the cool stores within 24 hours.
 Unfortunately poor reliability and labour productivity was leading to high levels of lost time and product waste on the carrot processing line.
-TXM was engaged to assist and improve carrot line performance for the 2010-2011 season.
+TXM was engaged to assist to improve carrot line performance for the 2010-2011 season.

-TXM commenced the lean transformation prior to the commencement of harvest.
+TXM commenced our support prior to the commencement of harvest.
 The end-to-end processing chain was mapped to identify bottlenecks and key areas of waste.
 Initial coaching on lean principles was provided and solutions developed to apply during the season.

 Importantly, the TXM coach recognised the intense workload during harvest and coached the team leaders “in action” in the workplace rather than relying on off-line training.
 This meant that disruption to the operation was minimised.